The use of Roundup and the search for glyphosate alternatives have become urgent concerns in recent times.

 The other favorite glyphosate alternative is a thick cover crop and a roller-crimper to make a thick weed suppressing mulch that weeds find difficult to germinate through.

-Read more about how Roller-Crimper Helps Combat Herbicide Resistant Weeds
+Read more about how Roller-Crimper Helps Combat Herbicide Resistant Weeds.

-After crimping then the no till planter makes a pass
+After crimping then, the no-till planter makes a pass

-This way no herbicides at all can still produce weed free fields.
+This way, no herbicides at all can still produce weed-free fields.

-They use less roundup or natria and get better results than standard industrial methods.
-At least for a while as they gradually wean themselves from all pesticides and fertilizers.
+They use less Roundup or Natria and get better results than standard industrial methods—at least for a while, as they gradually wean themselves from all pesticides and fertilizers.

-In many cases it takes a few years to gradually convert to these more modern methods.
+In many cases, it takes a few years to gradually convert to these more modern methods.

 It shows that any farmer can start reducing their inputs and begin restoring the soil, with all the benefits that it brings.

-Thick cover crop technique is one of the oldest glyphosate alternatives used.
+The thick cover crop technique is one of the oldest glyphosate alternatives used.

 Natria vs Roundup - What is the difference?

-These two otherwise popular weed killers have similarities in their efficacy but quite different in their composition.
+These two otherwise popular weed killers have similarities in their efficacy but are quite different in their composition.

 For instance, Natria has Maleic Hydrazide (ammoniated soap of fatty acids) as its active ingredient while Roundup's primary ingredient is glyphosate.
 Therefore, these two herbicides are quite different.